mantl/mantl/docs/bare-metal/README.md

  * reboot

-don't put a file system on the partion.
+Don't put a file system on the partion.

 Note that I am creating a partion size 50 Gigs, this is for docker.
 Just make it consistent across your cluster.